omerwe/polyfun/README.md

 If rpy2 or Ckmeans.1d.dp are not installed, PolyFun and PolyLoc will fallback to suboptimal clustering via scikit-learn.

+The `finemapper` script also requires the  [LDstore](http://www.christianbenner.com/) program, which should be installed on your system.

 We recommend running PolyFun/PolyLoc via the [Anaconda Python distribution](https://www.anaconda.com/download/).
 In Anaconda, you can install all the Python packages with the command "conda install \<package_name\>".
 Alternatively, the Python packages can be installed with the command "pip install --user \<package_name\>".